Archives and Special Collections

 Our dedicated team regularly add new descriptions to our catalogue as they continue to covert traditional finding aids into online records.

-If you can’t find what you are looking for after searching our catalogue, please get in touch using the contact details below and we will search our offline finding aids on your behalf.
+If you can’t find what you are looking for after searching our catalogue, please get in touch using the contact details below and we will search our hardcopy finding aids on your behalf.

 Plan your visit